vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Serialization/Serialization with errors.md

-## Variable Visibility with Errors
+## Variable visibility with errors

 <<General/Errors.md>>
 This means that any changes you have made to your scripts will not display.